Don Bosco Technical Institute, Victorias: Sports & extra curricular activities

 Don Bosco Technical Institute-Victorias offers extracurricular activities, as well as sports.
 The sports program includes football, basketball, volleyball, table tennis, badminton, taekwondo and track and field.
 Extracurricular activities include the student government, the Unifying Circle of Don Bosco (UCDB), the school ministry, the Salesian Youth Movement (SYM), the school paper, the Excelsior and academic clubs.
 The school also requires the senior students to have their Citizens Advancement Training (CAT).

 In February 2 to February 4, 2007, Don Bosco Victorias hosted the Regional Boscolympics, participated by Don Bosco Technical Institute-Victorias, Don Bosco Technical College–Cebu, St. Louis School-Don Bosco (Dumaguete), and Don Bosco Boy's Home Lilo-an (Cebu).

 Grade School

-There are two sections per grade level in the grade school located in the same building where the offices of the rector, economer and HROD are found.
+There are two sections per grade level in the grade school located in the same building where the offices of the rector, economist and HROD are found.